-Actuarial cost method Entry age normal cost method Amortization method 25-year level percent of pay, using 2.50% annual increases.
-Beginning January 1, 2021, each year's gains and losses will be amortized over a closed 20-year period.
-Remaining amortization period 55 years as of January 1, 2020 Asset valuation method Market value of assets less unrecognized returns in each of the last five years.
-Unrecognized return is equal to the difference between the actual market return and the expected return on the market value, and is recognized over a five-year period, further adjusted, if necessary, to be within 20% of the market value.
-Investment rate return 7.00% per annum, compounded annually, net of all expense, including administrative expenses.
-This rate is based on an average inflation rate of 2.50% and a real rate of return of 4.00%.
-Inflation rate 2.50%
+As of Becelinger 51, 2021 Actuarial cost method Entry age normal cost method Amortization method 25-year level percent of payroll for UAL as of January 1, 2020, 20-year level percent of payroll for changes to the UAL thereafter, using 2.50% annual increases.
+Remaining amortization period 63 years as of January 1, 2021 Asset valuation method Fair value of assets less unrecognized returns in each of the last five years.
+Unrecognized return is equal to the difference between the actual market return and the expected return on the actuarial value, and is recognized over a five-year period, further adjusted, if necessary, to be within 20% of the fair value.
+Investment rate of return 6.50% per annum, including inflation, net of pension plan investment expense Inflation rate 2.50%